Last Updated on August 5, 2025

 What is the day after Christmas called?

+The true origin is not known.
 There are all sorts of stories as to where it originated.
 All we know for sure is that it started with the British, and given our colonial history, we kept it.
 And, that’s fine with us because we love holidays.

 Some say the leftovers from the Christmas meal was put in boxes and given to the poor.

 There is one version where two prisoners are allowed to compete in a boxing match and the winner got his freedom.
 That one is a clear lie might have been something told to tourists or children to see if they would believe the tall tale.
-So don’t fall for it if someone tells you that one.
+So don’t fall for it if someone tells you that story.

 What is Boxing Day in Jamaica like?